patrickkfkan/imagefap-dl/README.md

                                         downloaded galleries.
 See "Directory
                                         structure flags" section for available
                                         flags.
+  -n, --seq-filenames                   Add sequential numbers to beginning of
+                                        filenames based on display order of
+                                        images.
   -f, --full-filenames                  Use full filename for image downloads.
                                         If not specified, filenames may be
                                         truncated.
 Note: getting full filenames